 Althea is an online platform for beauty enthusiasts all over the world to purchase their K-beauty products.
 Since their inception in 2015, they have been curating the best K-beauty products from the ever-evolving Korean beauty market, and now ships directly to over 200 countries including Singapore, Malaysia, Indonesia, Thailand, Taiwan, the Philippines and the United States.

 The dropshipping business model means selling products you do not own.
 If you are looking for the cheapest option to have your business up and running, dropshipping might be for you.
 By its nature, the dropship model can help keep startup costs low and even manage everything from shipping, delivery to inventory management for you.
 In Singapore, you can start a dropshipping business through AliExpress, Shopify, Qoo10, Facebook ads, and the like.
+You can also look into a dropshipping automation solution like Spark Shipping to help you manage your dropshipping business better.

 In a nutshell, you will be acting as the dropshipper’s “face” and facilitate your customer’s order from your stores to be fulfilled by your dropshipper, who will package and deliver the products directly to your customers.
 Your profit will be the excess from your price and the dropshipper’s price, which could be rather insignificant.